 Skip to main content

-I am an Associate Professor in Midwifery (Research), and also the Course Director for the MRes (Clinical Research).
-As well as being an active researcher, lecturer and research degree supervisor, I co-lead the Faculty's 'Inclusive Health and Wellbeing' research group https://www.healthcare.ac.uk/research/inclusive-health-and-wellbeing-research-group/ which encompasses research amongst people at life transitions including pregnancy and birth, people with rare diseases, and global health research.
+I am an Associate Professor in Midwifery (Research), Faculty Postgraduate Research Degrees Director (PhD and EdD programmes) and co-School Director for Research (SEMSW).
+As well as being an active researcher, lecturer and PhD supervisor, I co-lead the Faculty's 'Inclusive Health and Implementation' research group https://www.healthcare.ac.uk/research/inclusive-health-and-wellbeing-research-group/ which encompasses research amongst people at life transitions including pregnancy and birth, people with rare diseases, and global health research.

-I also lead provision of pre-doctoral research training for nurses, midwives and allied health professionals.
-My own doctoral and post-doctoral research were funded by National Institute of Health Research (NIHR) Fellowships, and I am an NIHR advocate for Clinical Academic Careers (https://www.nihr.ac.uk/our-research-community/NIHR-academy/career-development-support/nihr-training-advocates.htm) and Training Lead for the NIHR South London CLAHRC http://www.clahrc-southlondon.nihr.ac.uk/.
+I support capacity development for aspiring clinical academics in nursing, midwives and allied health professions.
+My own doctoral and post-doctoral research were funded by National Institute of Health Research (NIHR) Fellowships, and I am a steering group member of the NIHR incubator for Nursing and Midwifery.
+I am deputy theme lead for capacity building, and also Training Lead for the NIHR South London Applied Research Collaboration (ARC) https://www.arc-sl.nihr.ac.uk/

-Most of my research is in maternity care, in service design and evaluation - I am interested in global health and maternity care as well as UK services, and I am currently involved in two process evaluations (studies nested within clinical trials) - DESiGN https://www.hra.nhs.uk/planning-and-improving-research/application-summaries/research-summaries/the-design-trial-detection-of-small-for-gestational-age-fetus-sga/ and POPPIE https://www.medscinet.net/POPPIE/
+Most of my research is in maternity care, in service design and evaluation and I have recently completed work on two process evaluations (studies nested within clinical trials) - DESiGN https://www.hra.nhs.uk/planning-and-improving-research/application-summaries/research-summaries/the-design-trial-detection-of-small-for-gestational-age-fetus-sga/ and POPPIE https://www.medscinet.net/POPPIE/

 Fernandez Turienzo, Cristina, Bick, Debra, Briley, Annette L., Bollard, Mary, Coxon, Kirstie, Cross, Pauline, Silverio, Sergio A., Singh, Claire, Seed, Paul T., Tribe, Rachel M., Shennan, Andrew H., Sandall, Jane and POPPIE Pilot Collaborative Group [Author-contributor] (2020) Midwifery continuity of care versus standard maternity care for women at increased risk of preterm birth : a hybrid implementation–effectiveness, randomised controlled pilot trial in the UK.
 PLOS Medicine, 17(10), e1003350.
 ISSN (print) 1549-1277